Get us in your inbox

 Advertising

-Chicago continues to be one of the best cities in the nation for drinking amazing, locally-brewed beers, with more than 160 breweries (and counting!) in the city and surrounding suburbs.
+Chicago is one of the best cities for hyperlocal and creative craft beers with more than 160 breweries (and counting) in the city and surrounding suburbs.
 You'll find craft brews on tap at some of our favorite dive bars in Chicago, but if you want to taste the freshest suds in town, you need to head to Chicago breweries and taprooms.
 Among some of the best bars in Chicago, these brewery-owned facilities boast everything from bare-bones tasting rooms to cozy brewpubs that serve delicious food, plus, some picturesque beer gardens.
-And the breweries without in-house kitchens will usually let you bring in grub from some of the best restaurants in Chicago.
+Breweries without in-house kitchens are usually more than encouraging to order in some grub from the best restaurants in Chicago.
 Not sure where to drink your next hazy IPA, barrel-aged stout or fruited sour?
 Snag a glass (or sample a flight) at these Chicago breweries and taprooms.

 RECOMMENDED: Check out more of the best bars in Chicago